 There is no denying that Facebook can be a very valuable marketing tool for many businesses.
-With the ability to share your content and communicate and engage with your community and highly target prospective customers and clients with their advertising platform, it is a marketing powerhouse.
+With the ability to share your content, communicate and engage with your community, and highly target prospective customers and clients with their advertising platform, it is a marketing powerhouse.
 Unless, of course, you are making one of these seven Facebook marketing mistakes that every small business should avoid.

 Starting a business page on Facebook takes only a few minutes – upload a cover photo, write some posts, and invite friends to ‘like’ your Facebook page.
 Well, that is the simple part.

 The ultimate aim of Facebook marketing is to reach potential customers and build an affinity with existing ones.
 With more than two billion Facebook users, you would think that garnering a fan following of a few hundred for a Facebook page would not be that difficult.
 But it is… and many business owners struggle with marketing themselves on Facebook effectively.

 (Incidentally, Facebook had 65 million local business pages at the start of 2017).

 Creating an engaged audience of fans on your Facebook page is not rocket science.
 It does, however, require a commitment to creating quality content and an understanding of how to communicate with your target audience.